Sequel: Classifications

-A spiritual sequel is a work inspired by its predecessor.
+A spiritual sequel, also known as a spiritual successor is a work inspired by its predecessor.
 It shares the same styles, genres and elements as its predecessor, but has no direct connection to it at all.
 Most spiritual sequels are also set in different universes from their predecessors, and some spiritual sequels aren't even a part of their predecessor's franchise, making them non-franchise sequels.
-Examples of spiritual sequels in film include 10 Cloverfield Lane, a spiritual sequel to the film Cloverfield, and Mute, a spiritual sequel to the film Moon.
-The video game Deltarune is also considered a spiritual sequel to Undertale, a similar video game.
+Spiritual sequels can sometimes be repurposed from material originally intended to be direct sequels.
+Examples of this include Superman Returns (2006), a spiritual sequel to Superman (1978) and Superman II (1980), and Mute (2018), a spiritual sequel to the film Moon (2009).